Visit the Southern Amazon, Peru

 These pig-like herbivorous mammals are actually related to the horse family and bear a long trunk-like proboscis.
 Then there’s the lionfish-like hoatzin bird, a creature which has hardly evolved since the age of the dinosaurs.
 It can sometimes be seen hopping around the edges of lakes.
 Its hallmarks are its punky head crest and its displeasing stench — locals call it the ‘stinky turkey’.

 On the banks of the rivers just outside Puerto Maldonado, you may spot foraging capybaras, the world’s largest rodent.
 Meanwhile the region’s oxbow lakes, Lago Sandoval and Lago Valencia, are brimming with piranha and paiché, a giant breed of freshwater fish.
 You can visit both these lakes on guided trips from your jungle lodge.
 You know these fish are there, rather than seeing them, but out on a canoe you have a good chance to spot caiman camouflaged against tree roots on the lake’s edge, birds catching fish, and bats roosting in lines along boughs.

-Our itineraries will give you suggestions for what is possible when you travel in the Southern Amazon, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in the Southern Amazon, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of the Southern Amazon

 We’ve selected a range of accommodation options for when you visit the Southern Amazon.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.